kl3mta3/Vitriol/README.md

 - [DejaVu Sans](https://dejavu-fonts.github.io/) (auto-fetched) — Bitstream Vera + DejaVu Public Domain
 - [Cinzel](https://fonts.google.com/specimen/Cinzel) (auto-fetched) — SIL Open Font License 1.1

-The launcher fetches these from their official upstream sources over HTTPS on first run.
+The launcher fetches these from their official upstream sources over HTTPS on first run, if missing.
 SHA-256 verification is supported per release; see the constants at the top of `launcher.py` to lock specific versions before shipping.